 It’s been 12 years since that first day of college, punctuated by many more first days … of class, on the job, of yoga teacher training, on new projects, in new places.
 Each “first” a little easier than the last.

 At the beginning of 2018, I stood on the edge of an especially monumental first.
 After three failed resignation attempts, I finally worked up the courage to tell my boss I was done.
 I was leaving corporate life.
 And nothing about my 9-5 job brought me joy.
 Ultimately, fear of the unknown was holding me back from creative entrepreneurship.
 I was showing up for someone else while my soul ached for something else.

 With a small savings account as my parachute, I dove headfirst into the world of creative entrepreneurship with nothing more than an 80-liter backpack and a laptop to run my online business.
 (Okay, it was more like a big, sloppy cannonball.
 Heads up on deck!)

 Was I perfectly ready?
 No. Oh dear god, no. The transition was messy, imperfect, and riddled with doubt.

 But I showed up anyway.
 I got to my feet and marched to the front of the room with all my insecurities and works-in-progress.

 And guess what?

-I’m sharing this story because maybe—just maybe—it’s the warm nudge you need to show up and try something new today.
-Maybe it’s a change your soul has been aching for or a difficult decision you’ve been waiting to make or a first you’ve been putting off because _______.
+I’m sharing this story because maybe—just maybe—it’s the gentle nudge you need to show up and try something new today.
+Maybe it’s a change your soul has been aching for or a difficult decision you’ve been waiting to make or a first you’ve been putting off because __________.

 Open that space.
 Explore it.
 Be curious.
 Trust yourself.

 Put on the yellow cardigan and show up just as you are, even if you don’t feel perfectly ready.
-After all, no one expects you to be perfect.
+Because you may never feel 100% ready—so just go for it.